mottaquikarim/PythonProgramming/app/src/Topics/functions.md

 ```

 1. Input the number we want to square
-	We create an argument called `num` to represent the number we will past into our function as an argument.
+	We create an *parameter* called `num` to represent the number we will past into our function as an argument. (p.s.
+Parameters are the names used when defining a function.)
 Remember that arguments should always be passed in the correct format and positional order, or the function will not be able to recognize them.
 2. Calculate the square of that number
 	Using the value of `num`, we write the formula for calculating a square and assign it to the variable `square`.
 3. Output the square of that number